Interactive experiences, demo and poster papers

 Submission

-- Interactive Experience and Demo papers must be in English, must not be anonymized, must use the ACM single-column submission template, must be up to 2 pages (with one additional page for references).
+1. The Interactive Experience/Demo/Poster paper; the paper must be in English, must not be anonymized, must use the ACM single-column submission template, must be up to 2 pages (*), + 1 additional page for references.

 All the papers mentioned above (Poster, Interactive Experiences, Demo) must use the Easy Chair system for all submissions.